Title

 Republic Act No. 9547 amends the Special Program for Employment of Students in the Philippines, allowing poor but deserving students aged 15 to 25 to be employed by entities with at least ten employees, with specific guidelines on employment period, payment scheme, and penalties for non-compliance.

-Students eligible for employment must be at least fifteen (15) years old but not more than twenty-five (25) years old.
+Students must be at least fifteen (15) years old but not more than twenty-five (25) years old.

-Any person or entity employing at least ten (10) persons may employ students under the SPES.
+Any person or entity employing at least ten (10) persons may participate in SPES.

-Their parents' combined income, together with their own if any, must not exceed the annual regional poverty threshold level for a family of six (6) as determined by NEDA for the preceding year.
+Those whose parents’ combined income, together with their own if any, does not exceed the annual regional poverty threshold level for a family of six (6) for the preceding year, as determined by NEDA.

-Sixty percent (60%) of the salary or wage shall be paid by the employer in cash, and forty percent (40%) shall be paid by the government in the form of education vouchers for tuition and books.
+Sixty percent (60%) of the salary or wage shall be paid by the employer in cash, and forty percent (40%) by the government in the form of a voucher.

-Yes, LGUs may assume responsibility for paying the student's salary or wages in full.
+Yes.
+LGUs may assume responsibility for paying in full the student’s salary or wages.

-Education vouchers are not transferable except when the payee dies or stops duties for justifiable cause, in which case they may be transferred to the brothers or sisters, heirs, or payee himself accordingly.
+Vouchers are not transferable except when the payee dies or for a justifiable cause stops in his duties, in which case it can be transferred to the payee’s brothers or sisters; if none, it shall be paid to the heirs or to the payee himself, as the case may be.

 Analyze Cases Smarter, Faster